-I currently work as a research analyst for the The Francis I. Proctor Foundation for Research in Ophthalmology at the University of California, San Francisco.
+I currently work as a research analyst in the Doan Lab at the The Francis I. Proctor Foundation for Research in Ophthalmology, University of California, San Francisco.

 The information below is a bit dated by now, and refers to various research project I have worked on in the past.
 My past research often tackled the question how animals respond to cues from their environment and how they use this information to successfully navigate through space.
 Answering these questions necessitated the construction of various scientific apparatus that allowed me to measure neural and behavioral outputs to various challenges presented to an animal.
 This page focuses on the hardware part of these projects.